 Volkov, op cit, p.
 166.

-Having inherited an undeveloped peasant-based economy decimated by WWI and then counter-revolution, the Soviet Union faced many major problems, including widespread illiteracy and the dominance of cultural social conservatism (i.e. fiercely patriarchal, religious and xenophobic ‘values’ that had penetrated all classes).
-Yet there were many phenomenal successes (including much social progress, especially for women and children — numerous studies showed that women enjoyed more economic independence (and as a result, better sex lives (since sex was something to share rather than trade for economic security), as did all genders and sexualities) in East Germany compared to West Germany — including the abolition of both unemployment and economic recession (outside of war-time), and the stunning lead the Soviet Union initially took in the space race.
-Inventions there included: the radio antenna; 2- and 3-D holography; artificial satellite; the programmable computer; the nuclear power plant and nuclear-powered submarine; the AK assault rifle; the mobile phone; and Tetris.
+Having inherited an undeveloped peasant-based economy decimated by WWI and then counter-revolution, the Soviet Union faced many major problems, including widespread illiteracy and the dominance of cultural social conservatism (i.e. fiercely patriarchal, religious and xenophobic ‘values’ that the ruling class had cultivated in all classes).
+Yet there were many phenomenal successes, including the abolition of both unemployment and economic recession (outside of wartime), and the stunning lead the Soviet Union initially took in the space race.
+Soviet inventions included: the radio antenna; 2- and 3-D holography; artificial satellite; the programmable computer; the nuclear power plant and nuclear-powered submarine; the AK assault rifle; the mobile phone; and Tetris.
 See “Russian inventions in the soviet era”, inventions-handbook.com.
 According to an eye-witness account from Lilley, in the 1950s the Soviet Union also had the two most advanced automated factories in the world.
-But the constant aggression the Soviet Union faced from western imperialist powers forced it to spend increasingly heavily on defence at the expense of its civilian economy and again decimated its population and infrastructure during WWII.
+The continual aggression the Soviet Union faced from western imperialist powers, however, forced it to spend increasingly heavily on defence at the expense of its civilian economy and again decimated its population and infrastructure during WWII.
 The situation combined with the scarcity that arose from this was bound to bring about a centralisation of power to a greater degree than desired and at times also manifested in regressive social policy (such as restrictions on abortions when contraceptives could not be imported).
 That the Soviet Union, where it could circumvent sanctions, had to import various goods and raw materials from capitalist countries also meant it could never fully plan its economy, since volatile foreign prices could not be predicted.
 For the same reason, nor could money be abolished (although it was used internally, at least at first, only as a kind of index).
-This also meant there was some logic to allowing a black market to flourish, in order to build up foreign currency, especially the US dollar, the world’s reserve currency, upon which it eventually became too dependent.
+This also meant there was some logic to allowing a black market to flourish, in order to build up foreign currency, especially the US dollar, the world’s reserve currency, upon which the socialist bloc eventually became too dependent.
 All this held back the Soviet Union’s ability to transition to the higher stage of communism, resulting in relative economic stagnation and a growing pressure in the direction of capitalist reform, especially from skilled workers and intellectuals who knew they would earn more under capitalism.
-This latter problem understandably convinces many people that socialism cannot work because of ‘human nature’/greed, but as capitalism is now abolishing itself for good, this potential problem will soon no longer exist (not to mention that world socialism will bring about abundant material wealth for all).
+This latter problem understandably convinces many people that socialism cannot work because of ‘human nature/greed’, but as capitalism is now abolishing itself for good, this potential problem will soon no longer exist (not to mention that world socialism will bring about abundant material wealth for all).

 Volkov, op cit, p.
 169.

-* In 2011, Treasury Secretary Timothy Geithner told Congress that a US government default would cause interest rates to spike the world over because US Treasury bonds represent the benchmark borrowing rate and investors would no longer be as sure of future payment.
-Gudmundson, E., “Secretary Geithner sends debt limit letter to Congress”, Treasury, 1 June 2011.
+* In 2011, Treasury Secretary Timothy Geithner told Congress that a US government default (failure to repay its debt) would cause interest rates to spike globally because US Treasury bonds represent the benchmark borrowing rate and investors would no longer be as sure of future payment.
+“Secretary Geithner sends debt limit letter to Congress”, Treasury (online), 1 June 2011.

 Ibid, p.
 102.